tunasync/ts-blabbr-plugin/README.md

 Download this repository.
 You only need the `blabbr` directory containing the Lua scripts.

 These instructions have been tested on Windows 10.
-The plugin should work on Linux but the plugins directory will be in a different location.
+The plugin should work on Linux and Mac but the plugins directory will be in a different location (the plugin has been tested by other users).

 ## Prerequisites